-The Baths of Caracalla, completed around 216 AD by the emperor Caracalla, is just a complex of massive ruins today, setting on a huge plot of land, just a walking distance from the Colosseum in Rome.
+The Baths of Caracalla, completed around 216 CE by the emperor Caracalla, is just a complex of massive ruins today, sitting on a huge plot of land, just a walking distance from the Colosseum, in Rome.

 The Chicago Union Train Station was inspired by the Baths of Caracalla with its vaulted ceiling and its classical columns, all of which were intended to create space and to give exhausted travelers a sense of tranquillity in the midst of frenetic activity.